Yuhamixli/VursAvic/README.md

 # VursAvic
-Show me the World!
+- Show me the World!
 Please.
 Orz...
+# Requirements
+1. Update 'Git' at VS Code.

+# FAQ:
+1. How to utilize the 'Requirement' file?